-CDIS 856P, Communication Disorders
+CDIS 856P - Communication Disorders

-CDIS 857, Dysphagia.....2 hours Rehabilitation of individuals with eating and swallowing disorders.
+CDIS 857 - Dysphagia......3 hours Prereq: CDIS 336 or approved equivalent and CDIS 815 Rehabilitation of individuals with eating and swallowing disorders.
 Basic science, evaluation, and treatment issues of dysphagia are explored with emphasis on management of adults in the context of the rehabilitation team in a medical setting.
 Adaptations and special needs of pediatric dysphagia are overviewed.